admclamb/toDoApp/README.md

 # toDoApp
-todo application made by Anthony Mclamb, with help from Dev Ed Tutorial on the delete function.
+todo application made by Anthony Mclamb.

 The application was made with Bootstrap 5 and vanilla javascript.